kimai/kimai/var/docs/users.md

 ## User registration

 User registration is open by default, as we assume that your Kimai installation is not public accessible.

+By default instant approval is activated, so new registered users can directly login and start time-tracking.
+If you want your new users to use email based activation, then change the following configuration:

+- in `config/packages/fos_user.yaml` change the setting `fos_user.registration.confirmation.enabled` to true (default: false)

-If you want to deactivate the user registration you have to change the following configs:
+If you want to deactivate the user registration completely, you have to change the following configs:

 - in `config/packages/admin_lte.yaml` remove the route alias `admin_lte.routes.adminlte_registration` (this will remove the link from the login form)
 - in `config/routes.yaml` remove the block `fos_user_registration` (this will deactivate the functionality)